The Two Core Reasons You Might Feel Creatively Stuck

 Watch the short video: There Are Only Two Reasons You Get Creatively Blocked

-What’s beautiful about mindful art is that it offers a soft landing place for both types of blocks.
+What’s beautiful about mindful art activities is that they offer a soft landing place for both types of blocks.
 You don’t need to have a plan.
 You don’t need to say things perfectly.
 You just need to show up, with a pen, a brush, or a crayon, and breathe.

 This isn’t about creating a masterpiece.
 It’s about reconnecting with your body, your heart, and your inner knowing.
 It’s about listening closely to the whispers beneath the surface.